saruuh/IT362-Project/README.md

 This project, part of the IT362 - Principles of Data Science course, analyzes the patterns, financial impacts, and trends of natural disasters from 1900 to 2021.
 Our goal is to enhance disaster preparedness through data-driven insights.

+## Motivations
+While natural disasters may not always be preventable, early warning indicators can significantly mitigate losses and enhance protection measures.
+This study aims to deepen the understanding of natural disasters, focusing on proactive strategies to help minimize their impact and improve preparedness.

 ## Data Sources

 - **EM-DAT**: The International Disaster Database.